N6REJ/bears_aichatbot/README.md

 - UI and positioning
   - Position, width/height, offsets, label
   - Dark mode: Manual enable/disable (auto-detection when disabled)
-  - Sound notifications: Default on/off for new users
   - Connection check interval: 0 to disable, 10-300 seconds (default: disabled)
   - Text-to-speech: Default on/off for AI responses (browser-based)
 - System Limits (NEW)